Ford Field: Football

 Ford Field hosted Super Bowl XL on February 5, 2006, as the Pittsburgh Steelers defeated the Seattle Seahawks, 21–10 to win their fifth Super Bowl championship in front of 68,206 in attendance.
 It also marked the final game in the 13-year career for Steelers running back, and Detroit native, Jerome Bettis.

 The stadium was home to the Little Caesars Pizza Bowl sponsored by Detroit-based Little Caesars (previously known as the Motor City Bowl and jointly sponsored by the Big Three automakers headquartered in Detroit – Chrysler, Ford, and General Motors) from 2002 until 2013.
-It featured a top Mid-American Conference team and a Big Ten Conference team.
-The Little Caesars Pizza Bowl was replaced by the Quick Lane Bowl, featuring teams from the Big Ten Conference and Atlantic Coast Conference, and backed by the Lions and Ford.
+It featured a top Mid-American Conference (MAC) team and a Big Ten Conference team.
+The Little Caesars Pizza Bowl was replaced by the Quick Lane Bowl, later known as the GameAbove Sports Bowl, which is backed by the Lions.
 It has also hosted the annual MAC Football Championship Game since 2004.